miketabb33/michaels-articles/articles/oauth.md

 2. Device says to auth server, someone is trying to log in.
 The auth server only knows the client ID.
 3. The auth server sends up a temporary code and the device asks the user to go to a URL and enter the code.
 The URL is typically short because the user will need to type it in by hand.
 4. The URL takes the user to the authentication server, where the user can type in the code and login/authenticate.
 5. Once the user is logged in and authenticated, they see a prompt stating “Another device is trying to access your account, would you like to allow it?”
-They hit yes.
+They hit yes.(revisit sentence)
 6. During this time, the device requesting an access token is pooling every couple of seconds asking, “Is the user finished logging in yet?”
 7. Once the user logs in, one of these pooled requests will return with the access token.
 8. Complete!